Nenkai/ILKSymbolParser/README.md

 ---

-This project was only made to work across a certain game I had to extract information from.
+This project was only made to work against a certain game I had to extract information from.
+It will need adjusting to support any other version (or 64 bit).